 the campus is not barred from seeking admission to another UNC system university, if that university wishes to permit such application following disclosure of the student’s disciplinary record at UNC-Chapel Hill.
 Permanent suspension may only be imposed with the concurrence of the Chancellor

-and will remain in effect until the Chancellor who imposed or approved the sanction or his or her successor concludes on the basis of the former student’s petition and any supportive documentation that the individual should be given a new opportunity to pursue higher education at UNC-Chapel Hill.
+and will remain in effect until the Chancellor who imposed or approved the sanction or the Chancellor’s successor concludes on the basis of the former student’s petition and any supportive documentation that the individual should be given a new opportunity to pursue higher education at UNC-Chapel Hill.

 Expulsion if approved by the Chancellor.
-Expulsion means that a student is removed from the University permanently and may not be admitted to any UNC system university, unless and until the Chancellor who imposed or approved the sanction or his or her successor concludes on the basis of the former student’s
+Expulsion means that a student is removed from the University permanently and may not be admitted to any UNC system university, unless and until the Chancellor who imposed or approved the sanction or the Chancellor’s successor concludes on the basis of the former student’s

 petition and any supportive documentation that the individual should be given a new opportunity to pursue higher education within the UNC system.